Backend as a service

-Mobile backend as a service (MBaaS), also known as "backend as a service", is a model for providing web app and mobile app developers with a way to link their applications to backend cloud storage and APIs exposed by back end applications while also providing features such as user management, push notifications, and integration with social networking services.
+Backend as a service (BaaS), sometimes also referred to as mobile backend as a service (MBaaS), is a service for providing web app and mobile app developers with a way to easily build a backend to their frontend applications.
+Features available include user management, push notifications, and integration with social networking services.
 These services are provided via the use of custom software development kits (SDKs) and application programming interfaces (APIs).
 BaaS is a relatively recent development in cloud computing, with most BaaS startups dating from 2011 or later.
+Some of the most popular service providers are AWS Amplify and Firebase.

 Purpose

 Web and mobile apps require a similar set of features on the backend, including notification service, integration with social networks, and cloud storage.
 Each of these services has its own API that must be individually incorporated into an app, a process that can be time-consuming and complicated for app developers.
 BaaS providers form a bridge between the frontend of an application and various cloud-based backends via a unified API and SDK.

 Providing a consistent way to manage backend data means that developers do not need to redevelop their own backend for each of the services that their apps need to access, potentially saving both time and money.

-Although similar to other cloud-computing business models, such as software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS), BaaS is distinct from these other services in that it specifically addresses the cloud-computing needs of web and mobile app developers by providing a unified means of connecting their apps to cloud services.
+Although similar to other cloud-computing business models, such as serverless computing, software as a service (SaaS), infrastructure as a service (IaaS), and platform as a service (PaaS), BaaS is distinct from these other services in that it specifically addresses the cloud-computing needs of web and mobile app developers by providing a unified means of connecting their apps to cloud services.

+Features

+BaaS providers offer different set of features and backend tools.
+Some of the most common features include: